mkandziora/PhylUp/how_to_start.md

                      It can be set to None and then for all taxa, there will be the maximum number of threshold sequences retrieved.
                     If it is set to species, there will no more than the maximum number of sequences randomly choosen from all sequences available for all the subspecies.
                         It can be set to any ranks defined in the ncbi taxonomy browser.
     * **different_level:** True or False.
-Makes hierachical adding of sequences possible.
+Makes hierachical adding of sequences possible - see Asteroideae example.

   * **Tree Calculation**:
-    * **backbone:** True or False.
-Set to true if you only want to add new sequences to existing tree, without recalculatin the full tree.
     *	**update_tree:** True or False.
 Set to true if you want to calculate an updated phylogeny from within the program.
 Often not advisable as HighPerformanceClusters are often set up in different ways and the tool might not make the use of the power of the cluster.

+    * **backbone:** True or False.
+Set to true if you only want to add new sequences to existing tree, without recalculating the full tree.

   * **Internal settings:**

     Will follow, if you are looking for it and it's not here, send us an email.

 #### **2. write your analysis file**
 ##### A. standard run

-This is explaining how to set up a "standard run", which will add all sequences, that are similar and long enough to the alignment as long as they are no subsequences of an already existing sequence, until the taxon reached the threshold.
+This is explaining how to set up an analysis, which will add sequences, that are similar and long enough to the alignment as long as they are no subsequences of an already existing sequence, until the taxon reached the threshold.

-The sequences retrieved from the BLAST search/during a standard run, are being filtered according to some user input.
+The sequences retrieved from the BLAST search/during a the updating are being filtered according to some user input.
 This is particularly of use, if there is no need to have every single sequence available being represented in your phylogeny.

 Optional arguments are explained in the following section.

-There is an example file in `XXXXXXXXX.py`, it comes with a tiny sample dataset in `tests/data/tiny_example`.
+There is an example file in `example_analysis.py`, it comes with a tiny sample dataset in `tests/data/tiny_example`.

 * **seqaln**: give the path to your alignment file, must be a single gene alignment
 * **mattype**: file format of your alignment - currently supported: “fasta”, “newick”, “nexus”, “nexml”, “phylip”